A variational approximate posterior for the deep Wishart process: Results

 \section{Results}

 The DWP prior is equivalent to a DGP prior (Sec.~\ref{sec:dwp_deriv}) \citep{aitchison2020deep}; the only difference is that in a DGP, we use features as the latent variables, whereas in the DWP we use Gram matrices.
 Using Gram matrices as in the DWP should be beneficial as the true posteriors are expected to be simpler than in the DGP (Sec.~\ref{sec:symmetry}).
+We perform a comparison of the posterior intermediate-layer features implied by a DWP and those of a DGP on a toy problem in App.~\ref{app:toy}; these show the benefits of being more able to model the true posterior.

-We trained a DWP and a DGP with the exact same generative model with a squared exponential kernel.
+For more quantitative experiments, we trained a DWP and a DGP with the exact same generative model with a squared exponential kernel on the UCI datasets from \citet{Gal2015DropoutB}.
 We trained both models for 20000 gradient steps using the Adam optimizer \cite{kingma2014adam}; we detail the exact experimental setup in Appendix~\ref{app:exp-details}.
-We report ELBOs and test log likelihoods for depth 5 in Table~\ref{tab:uci_comb}; we report other depths in Appendix~\ref{sec:tables}.
-We found strong benefits for the DWP, which are especially evident if we look at the ELBOs and smaller datasets (boston, concrete, energy, wine and yacht).
-On larger datasets, the benefits become smaller, as accurate uncertainty modelling is less relevant.
+We report ELBOs and test log likelihoods for depth 5 in Table~\ref{tab:uci_comb}; we report other depths and quote the relevant results from \citet{aitchison2020deep} for reference in Appendix~\ref{sec:tables}.
+We found that the DWP often outperformed the DGP model, especially evident if we look at the ELBOs and smaller datasets (boston, concrete, energy, and yacht).
+On larger datasets, the benefits often disappear, as accurate uncertainty modelling is less relevant.
 Note that we compared against the recently introduced DGP method based on global inducing points \citep{ober2020global}.
 Global inducing point methods were particularly important in our setting because we use a standard feedforward architecture without skip connections to ensure equivalence between the DGP and DWP.
 Standard DSVI has considerable difficulties with optimizing the approximate posterior in such models; to get optimization to work effectively \citet{salimbeni2017doubly} were forced to modify the prior to introduce skip connections.